USYVL/Volleyball_Dictionary/README.md

 ###Vollyball_Dictionary

+This is a little nodejs app that Aja created for fun and practice.
+It was never really deployed anywhere.

-This is a dictionary of volleyball terms that USYVL players and parents might here at games/practices and be unfamiliar with.
+It provides a sort of glossary of volleyball terms that USYVL players and parents might here at games/practices and be unfamiliar with.

 ---
 This application allows the client app to get, post and delete terms from the server application through an api.
 This application uses HTML5, CSS3, jQuery, JavaScript and NodeJS.